 Go Island Hopping

-Snorkel in the vibrant coral reefs, soak in the water on a private island, and revel in the breathtaking scenery in lagoons and coves surrounded by towering cliffs.
+On an island tour, you’ll get to snorkel in the vibrant coral reefs, soak in the water on a private island, and take in the breathtaking scenery in lagoons and coves surrounded by towering cliffs.

 There are several popular island day trips you can choose from including the Phi Phi Islands, the Hong Islands, a 7 islands sunset tour, and the Four Islands Tour.